If you're the tenant who signed the SA Housing Trust conditions of tenancy, you may be able to buy your public housing property.

 You’ll be sent an offer letter and an application to purchase form.
 The offer is valid for 30 days.

-If you disagree with the valuation, contact the Housing Connect officer.
+If you disagree with the valuation, contact the Tenant Sales Officer.

-If you want to continue with the purchase, complete and return the application to purchase form to the Housing Connect officer.
+If you want to continue with the purchase, complete and return the application to purchase form to the Tenant Sales Officer.

 The tenant must be included in the contract of sale and the certificate of title to the property.
 The tenant's interest in the property can’t be assigned to another party.
 Other parties may be listed as joint purchasers.

 If you don't respond within 30 days, the offer expires.
-SA Housing Authority isn’t obliged to offer the property for sale again.
+The SA Housing Trust isn’t obliged to offer the property for sale again.

 If your property is not for sale